isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Immutable data can be safely and efficiently shared.
-No locking is needed: You can't have a data race on a constant.
+No locking is needed: You can’t have a data race on a constant.

 ##### Enforcement